HL7/US-Core/input/pagecontent/sdoh.md

 - Mental/Cognitive Status

-This page documents US Core Profiles can be used to represent these elements and the SDOH elements
+This page documents how US Core Profiles can be used to represent these elements and the SDOH elements.{:.new-content}

 ### Purpose and Intent